 Seegrid is a company that focuses on material handling automation solutions in the manufacturing, warehousing, and logistics industries.
 The company offers autonomous mobile robots and enterprise software designed to optimize material flow in complex environments.
 Seegrid primarily serves the manufacturing, warehousing, and logistics sectors.
 The company was founded in 2003 and is based in Pittsburgh, Pennsylvania.

 The ESP matrix leverages data and analyst insight to identify and rank leading companies in a given technology landscape.

 The automated guided vehicles (AGVs) & autonomous mobile robots (AMRs) market offers solutions for automating material handling processes in manufacturing, distribution, and logistics centers.
-These solutions include software for building, deploying, and operating fleets of robots, as well as algorithms for autonomous navigation and perception in dynamic environments.
-The market also offers simula…
+These solutions include not only software for building, deploying, and operating robotic fleets but also algorithms for autonomous navigation and perception in dynamic environments.
+The market also offers si…

 Seegrid's Products & Differentiators

 Palion Lift is an autonomous mobile robot (AMR) that utilizes Seegrid’s leading proprietary technology to fully automate the movement of material to and from storage, staging areas and workcells across the enterprise.
 Excelling in complex environments, Palion Lift quickly integrates into existing workflows–accommodating variables in your operations and interacting with material handling equipment to standardize movement of heavy payloads up to 3,500 pounds